eth-easl/cachew_experiments/README.md

 **Please note: when running the experiment scripts you should be ssh'd into the VM you spun up.
 Do not run the experiments from your own local machine.**

+## Building Cachew

+**Please note that you are not required to build Cachew or generate Docker images for it, as we have pre-built all the necessary binaries for running the artifact evaluation experiments.** We do however, provide scripts for building Cachew and generating its images.
+These can be found in the [build](build) folder.
+For more details, please follow the README file in the aforementioned directory.

 ## Contributing

 We welcome contributions to Cachew.
 Please see our [Cachew source code](https://github.com/eth-easl/cachew) repository.